immunefi-team/Bounty_Boosts/ZeroLend/29047 - [SC - Insight] Reward is lost when totalSupply.md

 # Reward is lost when totalSupply==0

-Submitted on Tue Mar 05 2024 12:52:00 GMT-0400 (Atlantic Standard Time) by @DuckAstronomer for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 5th 2024 at 18:52:00 UTC by @DuckAstronomer for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29047